 Matched means the claimed title matches the resolved paper.
 Mismatch means the identifier resolves but the title disagrees - the Topaz et al. fabrication pattern.
 Ambiguous means the identifier resolves to one paper but the claimed title matches a different paper found via search, which usually indicates a wrong identifier for a real paper.
 Not found means neither the identifier nor the title resolves anywhere.

-Free at the anonymous tier with a published rate limit (see API documentation).
+The web verifier is free at the anonymous tier with a published rate limit (see API documentation).
 No signup.
 Nothing you paste is stored beyond standard server logs.
+Programmatic access via the REST API and MCP server is metered on RapidAPI (free tier available; paid plans scale up).
 The opt-in LLM screen, which catches informal-abbreviation false positives, is gated to authenticated paid callers because each model call carries real per-call cost.

 Retraction asks 'has this real paper been retracted'.
 Verification asks 'does this citation actually correspond to a real paper at all'.
 A fabricated citation is not retracted because the paper never existed.
 Use the Retraction Checker after verification, on the resolved paper, not on the claim.